jasition/jasition.github.io/_posts/2018-11-01-tests-for-conceptualisation.md

 If you are going to buy a chair for yourself, you want to know this chair more.
 You may want to know if the chair

-* is wide enough for your
+* is wide enough for you
 * can support your body weight
 * is comfortable to sit on
 * can last for years